JonathanReeve/sops/master-report.md

 Some sites, like Twitter, maintain hidden tweet metadata, such as data about their users' operating systems, that could help to identify automated trolls.
 At least 10% of the #Gamergate tweets were written by accounts running bot operating systems, for instance.
 These could be used to easily identify malicious bots.
 For more on troll detection, see [@mihaylov_finding_2015, @ortega_propagation_2012, and @kumar_accurately_2014].

-### Related Fields

-Credibility is a similar index.
+Another related subfield is credibility detection.
+Motivated by a desire to create a filter for "fake news" or politically motivated misinformation, credibility detection uses machine-learning models trained on manually-annotated corpora do distinguish between credible and discreditable information.
 Using a training corpus of tweets labeled by volunteers as likely or unlikely to be true, [@castillo_predicting_2003] test a variety of features and methods for classification.

- - Detection of deceptive opinion spam
- - Detection of misinformation
+They find that the features which best predict credible tweet threads include: the average number of tweets posted by authors of tweets in that topic in the past, the average number of followers of the authors, the sentiment scores of the tweets, and whether the tweets contain a URL, emoticons, punctuation, or first-person pronouns (575).

+Similarly, the subfield of deceptive opinion spam detection attempts to identify fraudulent product reviews on online shopping sites like amazon.com, reviews which are usually funded by the product's creators. [@ott_finding_2011], for instance, construct a "gold-standard" dataset by commissioning fraudulent opinion spam from freelance writers using Amazon Turk, and training a model on that dataset.
+The resulting classifier is roughly 90% accurate at detecting deceptive opinion spam, while human judges detect it only at around 50%.
+Some of these techniques (commissioning gold-standard data, for instance) might be applied to the detection of abusive language, as well.

 ## And the Law (Colin)
 ### US Federal Law